Happy New Year!

 It’s all there, from “accumulation” (figure wherein a rhetor gathers scattered points and lists them together) to “zeugma” (use of a word to modify or govern two or more words although its use is grammatically or logically correct with only one).
 Here are some other goodies:

-My friend Duncan Werner has sent me a link to a brief but outstandingly informative article that I would like to share with you all.
-It offers a great deal of helpful, practical advice about what to do should you find yourself unexpectedly free-falling from the stratosphere.
-Not only is the essay chock-full of encouraging tips and pointers, it’s a nice bit of writing, too.
-Here is how the author, one David Carkeet, sets up the situation:
+My friend Duncan Werner has sent me a link to a brief but outstandingly informative article that I thought I must share with you all.
+It offers helpful, practical advice about what to do if you suddenly find yourself free-falling from the stratosphere.

 Here is an interesting item from the 1010 WINS website.
 The headline reads: